This chocolate brioche recipe makes deliciously soft, tender crumbed, chocolate-flavored brioche bread.

 Making the brioche

-- Start by measuring flour into a bowl.
+- Start by measuring flour into a large bowl of a stand mixer with dough hook attachment (paddle attachment is not suitable to knead this bread).
 Add cocoa powder and salt.
 Set aside.

-- In a large mixing bowl, add the yeast.
+- In a large mixing bowl, add the instant yeast.

-- Sift in the flour, cocoa powder and salt into the liquid.
+- Sift in the flour, cocoa powder and salt and add these dry ingredients into the yeast mixture.

 - Knead on medium speed for approximately 2 minutes.
 The dough will be very sticky at this stage.

-- Cut butter into small cubes.
+- Cut or break the softened butter into small cubes.
 Butter should not be too solid or it will take a longer time to be incorporated into the dough.
 Add the cubes in 3 batches.
 This should take approximately 2 minutes.
 The dough will still appear very sticky at this stage and that is fine.

-- Once the butter is all added in and well incorporated, scrape the sides and bottom of the bowl.
+- Once the butter is all added in and well incorporated, scrape the bottom and sides of the bowl.
 Knead again at medium speed for 20 minutes.
 Do not cut down on the kneading time as this is an important step for brioches.

-- Turn the chocolate brioche dough out onto your workspace.
+- Turn the chocolate brioche dough out onto your work surface.
 It will be very soft and tacky and that is normal.
 If your room temperate is too warm, the butter will make it very greasy.
-If this happens, place the it in the fridge for about 10 minutes to allow the butter to cool down.
+If this happens, place dough in the fridge for about 10 minutes to allow the butter to cool down.

 The first proof

-- Transfer the chocoloate brioche dough into a large, greased bowl.
-Cover with cling wrap.
+- Transfer dough into a large, greased bowl.
+Cover with plastic wrap (cling film).

-- Refrigerate (proof) for at least 8 hours (or overnight).
+- Refrigerate (proof) the covered dough for at least 8 hours (or overnight).

 - Before removing it from the fridge, prepare the bread tin.
 Grease it well and set aside.
 Remove the dough from the fridge and press out to remove air bubbles.
 Transfer it onto your workspace and knead it lightly.
 Divide into 4 sections.